JaydenTeoh/gopherism/README.md

 - `-d`: directory to serve gopher items from (default: 'pub/')
 - `-tls`: indicates to enable TLS encryption (default: False)

-For analyzing packets over Wireshark, default port should be 443.
-To verify, go `Wireshark > Preferences > Protocols > HTTP` to see the default port number for "SSL/TLS Ports" in settings.
-It is important to match the port else the TLS packets won't be labelled properly.

 To spin up a Gopher client, I am using [VF-1](https://git.sr.ht/~solderpunk/VF-1).
 After running the above CLI command, in a separate terminal, do:
 ```
 python vf1.py